wolf/how-git-actually-works/how-git-actually-works-preso.md

 * `git count-objects -v` --- note the in-pack objects count
 * What is a pack-file?
 * `git gc` to clean up loose objects (as a porcelain user, you **never** need to call this by hand)
+* Summary
+    * Git does not store a million loose objects
+    * Instead, they're bundled into efficient "packs" and deltified for even better space savings
+    * These packs are built by the garbage collector which also eventually discards old unreferenced objects